Definition of Terms:

 Church Father Quotes:

-“Through countryside and city [the apostles] preached, and they appointed their earliest converts, testing them by the Spirit, to be the bishops and deacons of future believers.
-Nor was this a novelty, for bishops and deacons had been written about a long time earlier. . . .
-Our apostles knew through our Lord Jesus Christ that there would be strife for the office of bishop.
-For this reason, therefore, having received perfect foreknowledge, they appointed those who have already been mentioned and afterwards added the further provision that, if they should die, other approved men should succeed to their ministry” (Letter to the Corinthians 42:4–5, 44:1–3 [A.D.
-80]).
+“The Apostles knew through our Lord lesus Christ that there would be strife for the office of bishop.
+For this reason, therefore… they appointed the aforesaid persons and afterwards added the further provision that, if they should die, other approved men should succeed to their ministry. –First Letter of Clement to the Corinthians 44:1-3

 “When I had come to Rome, I [visited] Anicetus, whose deacon was Eleutherus.
 And after Anicetus [died], Soter succeeded, and after him Eleutherus.
 In each succession and in each city there is a continuance of that which is proclaimed by the law, the prophets, and the Lord” (Memoirs, cited in Eusebius, Ecclesiastical History 4:22 [A.D.
 180]).